How to Contribute?

 If applicable, start with one of the relevant template files linked below.
 There are comments in each template that will help you make the appropriate edits for your resource.
 You can also check out how other posts have been formatted by clicking “Improve this page” from a given post’s webpage.
 This will bring you directly to the qmd file for that post.

-Where to locate your post?
+Where to place your resource qmd file

 We want the site to be constantly evolving with the community, and our intention is to keep the contributions to the site as free as possible.
 However, we added some sections to structure the site a little bit: